M-earnest/docker_workshop/workshop/advanced/creating.md

         `WORKDIR /project`

-> [!NOTE]
-> Be cautious if you mount a directory from your local machine onto the WORKDIR the originally contained files cannot be accessed anymore as they will be replaced with the contents of your local directory.
+**Note** Be cautious if you mount a directory from your local machine onto the WORKDIR the originally contained files cannot be accessed anymore as they will be replaced with the contents of your local directory.
 To circumvent this you can set the WORKDIR multiple times in a script or e.g. simply create a folder strcuture where you'll store you scripts and use the WORKDIR as the input/output directory for your data.

 ### 3. RUN - install software, execute commands
 In the installation instructions, we want to provide information on what software/packages we want to install to run our workflow.
 Using the Ubuntu baseimage we can make use of the standard package managers 'pip' and 'apt-get' in the same way we would use them in our bash shell.